 - Dark: Dark-roasted coffee is roasted until the sugars begin to caramelize and the oils begin to rise to the surface of the bean.
 Depending on the darkness of the roast, the bean may have a slight sheen or an oily appearance.
 The flavor of dark-roasted beans is strong, smoky, and sometimes spicy.
 The original flavor of the bean is overpowered by the roasted flavor and therefore lower quality beans are often used for darker roasts.
 Although these roasts have a low acidity, they are often described as bitter.
 Roasts that fall within the dark category include French, Viennese, Italian, and Espresso.

 - Blends: To achieve unique flavor profiles, many roasters will create custom blends of beans with two or more roasting levels.
 This provides a depth of flavor and complexity that cannot be achieved with a single roast.

 Caffeine and Decaffeination

 Coffee is perhaps most prized for its caffeine content.
 The caffeine content in a cup of coffee varies widely depending on the type of bean used and the brewing method.
 While most of the caffeine is removed during the decaffeination process, trace amounts may still remain.
-The international standard for decaffeination requires that 97 percent of the caffeine be removed from decaffeinated coffee while the European Union’s standards require no less than 99.9 percent to be removed.
+The international standard for decaffeination requires that 97% of the caffeine be removed from decaffeinated coffee while the European Union’s standards require no less than 99.9% to be removed.